ietf-rats-wg/eat/draft-ietf-rats-eat.md

 to track other characteristics of the entity to keep entities distinct between manufacturers).

 There are privacy considerations for UEIDs.
-See {{ueidprivacyconsiderations}}.
+See {{privacyconsiderations}}.

 The UEID is permanent.
 It MUST never change for a given entity.